 Partner With A MMM Provider

 To best leverage AI within your marketing measurement, we recommend utilizing a Media Mix Model (MMM).
 MMMs have the benefit of both being protected from data deprecation while also providing insight into incrementality.
-However, instead of using a monthly or quarterly model that provides delayed data insights, utilize a forward-looking model such as our Marketing Analytics Platform (MAP) that gives you frequent results.
+However, instead of using a monthly or quarterly model that provides delayed data insights, utilize a forward-looking model such as our unified marketing measurement tool, MAP, that gives you frequent results.
 This will allow you to adapt to the ever-changing landscape and drive incremental value.
 Look for partners who can provide frequent enough modeled outputs to be truly actionable for your business.

 Feed Platforms Additional Data Signals